Khanewal District: Administrative divisions

-For the purpose of administration, District Khanewal is divided into 4 tehsils i.e. Khanewal, Mian Channu, Jahanian and Kabirwala and 168 union councils including 114 rural and 54 urban whose elected representatives formulate Zilla and Tehsil councils.
-Political constituencies include 4 national seats and 7 provincial seats of legislative assemblies.
+For the purpose of administration, District Khanewal is divided into 4 tehsils i.e. Khanewal, Mian Channu, Jahanian and Kabirwala and 168 union councils including 114 rural and 54 urban whose elected representatives formulate the district and Tehsil councils.

+The district comprises 4 constituencies of the National Assembly and 7 of the Provincial Assembly of the Punjab.
 The district contains four tehsils which are as following: